 In addition to performances, Specially Processed American Me holds food history and storytelling workshops over a communal SPAM meal.
 To learn more, visit speciallyprocessed.com and follow @speciallyprocessed on Facebook and Instagram.

-Specially Processed American Me was developed through FailSafe, Leviathan Lab, BAX Upstart Program, Barn Arts Residency, and the HB Studio Rehearsal Space Residency, with support from the Queens Council on the Arts' Artist Commissioning Program, Ms. Foundation for Women in association with Asian Women Giving Circle, and the NYC Women's Fund for Media, Music and Theatre by the City of New York Mayor's Office of Media and Entertainment in association with The New York Foundation for the Arts.
+Specially Processed American Me was developed through FailSafe, Leviathan Lab, BAX Upstart Program, Barn Arts Residency, and the HB Studio Rehearsal Space Residency, with support from the Queens Council on the Arts' Artist Commissioning Program, Ms. Foundation for Women in association with Asian Women Giving Circle, the NYC Women's Fund for Media, Music and Theatre by the City of New York Mayor's Office of Media and Entertainment in association with The New York Foundation for the Arts, and The Jim Henson Foundation.

 At reGENEration lab, patients enter a gene modification clinic that promises to transform them into their ideal selves.
 By examining shortcomings, insecurities, and inherited traumas, reGENEration lab asks what we want to change and why.
 Presented at the FailSafe Festival 2019.